4 Ways Racial Color Blindness Hurts Your Employees

-While the approach attempts to emphasize fairness in theory, it turns out that in practice, racial colorblindness in the workplace (and in general) is often more harmful than helpful, as it potentially masks ongoing inequalities between races, hinders minority racial identity development, and stunts diversity growth.
+While the approach attempts to emphasize fairness in theory, it turns out that racial colorblindness in the workplace (and in general) is often more harmful than helpful, as it potentially masks ongoing inequalities between races, hinders minority racial identity development, and stunts diversity growth.

-People that ascribe to a racially colorblind perspective are less likely to perceive discrimination in the workplace.
+People who ascribe to a racially colorblind perspective are less likely to perceive discrimination in the workplace.
 Fostering a belief that employees are all the same regardless of racial differences suggests that they are (and have always been) treated equally.
-This is a form of denial that minimizes years of ongoing discrimination and systemic oppression experienced by Black, Indigenous and People of Color employees.
+This is a form of denial that minimizes years of ongoing discrimination and systemic oppression experienced by Black, Indigenous, and People of Color employees.
 Failure to address the inequity that BIPOC employees have experienced also means a failure to help counter systemic injustice.

 Choosing not to see racial differences and complexities does not make them disappear.
 How can we fix a problem that we cannot see?
 Diversity and inclusion efforts should aim to recognize skin color while regulating the impulse to make decisions based on these traits.

-Hundreds of studies have exemplified that diversity within the company leads to improved business performance, board effectiveness, profits, customer satisfaction and more.
+Hundreds of studies have exemplified that diversity within the company leads to improved business performance, board effectiveness, profits, customer satisfaction, and more.
 Failure to acknowledge diversity within your organization can harm both minority employees and your organization as a whole.